-Horticulture industry figure and Cobram community legend Philip Pullar OAM has died, aged 73, after a long battle with bladder cancer.By Randall Johnston
+Horticulture industry figure and Cobram community legend Philip Pullar OAM has died, aged 73, after a long battle with bladder cancer.RANDALL JOHNSTON June 26, 2013 4:10am

 Dean Pullar said his father was a great man who did all he could to create opportunities to make a Cobram a better place to live and work.